-There are 10 Selection Panel members, and each member is being asked to review 5 or 6 applications.
-Applications have been assigned to Panel members as either Reviewer 1 or Reviewer 2.
+There are 10 Selection Panel members and each member is being asked to review 5 or 6 applications.
+Applications are assigned to Panel members as either Reviewer 1 or Reviewer 2.

-- 1. Applications that broadly fall under the Panel Members expertise have been allocated as 'Reviewer 1' - 2.
-Applications designated to be outside your main area of expertise have been allocated as 'Reviewer 2'
+- 1. Applications that broadly fall under the Panel Member's expertise have been allocated as 'Reviewer 1' - 2.
+Applications designated to be outside the main area of expertise have been allocated as 'Reviewer 2'